CrystalVortex/Feather-CSS/README.md

 Automated CSS classes

 # Uses:
-+ Create buttons, inputs, drop downs and pictures without using css (more coming soon!)
++ Create buttons, inputs, drop downs, navigation bars and pictures without using css (more coming soon!)

 # Example:
  Move components around by putting them in a div tag